-(1) Transaction fees are often significantly higher than with status quo payment networks like Visa and Mastercard.
+Transaction fees are often significantly higher than with traditional payment networks like Visa and Mastercard.
+Learn more about Bitcoin network fees.

-(2) Transaction times are significantly longer than with status quo payment networks.
-Depending on the fees paid and the current level of network congestion, it takes anywhere from a few minutes to an hour for most Bitcoin transactions to confirm 'on chain' - and only when a transaction is confirmed on chain, meaning it's included in at least one block, can final settlement be considered to have occurred.
+Transaction times are significantly longer than with traditional payment networks.
+Depending on the fees paid and the current level of network congestion, it takes anywhere from a few minutes to an hour for most Bitcoin transactions to confirm.
+Learn more about how Bitcoin transactions work.

-Bitcoin debit cards are like prepaid credit cards.
-You can use them to make payments in person or online exactly like you would with any other credit card.
-You either enter your card details or swipe your card to make a payment, and merchants receive cash in their local currency.
-Many Bitcoin debit cards also allow you to take out cash from ATMs.
+Bitcoin debit cards are like prepaid crypto credit cards.
+You can use them to make payments in person or online, just like any other credit or debit card.
+Simply enter your card details or swipe your card at checkout, and merchants receive cash in their local currency.
+Many Bitcoin debit cards also allow ATM cash withdrawals.

 The two methods for funding Bitcoin debit cards are: